-This is a design exercise completed in October of this year.
+This is a design exercise completed in October 2018.
 I was able to dedicate roughly 72 hours to this project.

 At the beginning of each school year, teachers are faced with the challenge of remembering names for a large number of new students.
 Design an experience to help an educator match faces to names, with the goal of shortening the time needed to reach complete un-aided accuracy.